radius-project/docs/docs/content/user-guides/tutorials/webapp/webapp-add-database/index.md

 A [Mongo database connector]({{< ref mongodb >}}) resource provides an abstraction over the Mongo API, allowing the backing resource to be swapped out without any changes to the consuming resource and code.

-A `db` database resource is used to specify a few properties about the database:

 <img src="mongo-connector.png" width=450px alt="Diagram of a mongo connector" /><br />

 To learn more about connectors visit the [concepts docs]({{< ref connections-model >}})